COMP 236: Spring 2006

 GOAL

-Introduce the methods and skills for rendering computer graphics images, from modeling of polygons and closed surfaces to simulating the interactions of matter and energy that give rise to images.
+Teach the basic methods and skills for rendering computer graphics images, from modeling of polygons and closed surfaces to simulating the interactions of matter and energy that give rise to images.

 PREREQ.